99x/serverless-dependency-install/README.md

     }
     ```

+3. You can follow either of following steps to add a dependency to a function.
-3. Open a package.json file in your code base which depends on a local shared dependency (lets say 'dependency-a' and 'dependency-b') and include the section 'customDependencies', as shown below.
+    1. Open a package.json file in your code base which depends on a local shared dependency (lets say 'dependency-a' and 'dependency-b') and include the section 'customDependencies', as shown below.
     ```json
     {
         "dependencies": {},